Azora-OS-AI/azora-os/README.md

 ## Roadmap

-See [docs/ROADMAP.md](docs/ROADMAP.md) for planned features and development roadmap.
+See [docs/ROADMAP.md](docs/ROADMAP.md) for planned features and a development roadmap.

 ---